26 Mar

 Margaret’s budding career in education did not prevent her from becoming involved in a radical communitarian enterprise.
 Alongside brother-in-law Thomas McClintock (#86), Margaret is named among a group of stakeholders, inviting outsiders to a convocation that would resolve all of society’s ills.
 A call published in The Skaneateles Columbian welcomes the general public to a "Convention” to be held at the Skaneateles Community, located on a 300-acre tract in the vicinity of the village.
 “The object of this gathering is not to labor especially for the benefit of any particular class, but for the entire race—not to concentrate our efforts upon any one manifestation of evil, but to remove the source of all our social discord—not merely to contend with effects, but to battle against causes.
 Men every where sustain false relations.
 Society is based upon antagonisms,” it complains.
 The planned dialogue would, ideally, determine some means of resolving racial and class division in the United States.

 The Skaneateles Community, inaugurated in October 1843, was inspired by Fourierist thinking, and, despite its ambitions toward racial and gender equality, it would encounter some of the typical impediments that plague communes.
 Co-founder John Anderson Collins would fashion himself as patriarch of the group, instituting a code of behavior that many participants found too extreme.
-Collins’ pro-Fourierist mandates regarding polyamory, atheism, anarchy, and vegetarianism did not sit well among more than a few members of the Community (“Skaneateles Community”).
+Collins’ pro-Fourierist mandates regarding polyamory, atheism, anarchy, and vegetarianism did not sit well with several members of the Community (“Skaneateles Community”).

 Whatever initial enthusiasm they might have felt, Margaret and George counted among the earliest departures from Collins’ doomed utopia.
 The Pryors disaffiliated in protest from the Skaneateles Community after witnessing other communards playing cards and enjoying music.
 The commune would be completely dissolved in 1846 (Hamm 156-7).
 The Pryors’ short-lived involvement in this enterprise parallels that of Catharine Fish Stebbins (#11) and Azaliah Schooley (#100).
 Stebbins and Schooley each married their respective spouses at the equally ephemeral Sodus Bay Phalanx, located on the shores of Lake Ontario.

 In 1838, The Pryors relocated to Waterloo, Seneca County (Andrews 38).
 The couple settled at a residence on Virginia Street and became affiliated with the Junius Monthly Meeting (Wellman and Warren 20, 105).
 George Pryor appears as head of household in the 1840 census for Waterloo.
-He and an individual inferred to be Margaret live with four adolescents, one of whom is likely the junior George Pryor.
+He and an individual inferred to be Margaret live with four unidentified adolescents.

 It was around this same time that Margaret and George became deeply invested in the early stirrings of the Anti-Slavery Movement.
 Anne Dexter Gordon notes that Margaret attended a women’s antislavery convention in 1837 (n45).
 Both Margaret and George attended the first meeting of the Garrisonian Western New York Anti-Slavery Society, held in 1839 at Penn Yan (Wellman & Warren 17).
 Margaret served on the organization's executive committee (Wellman 113).